ictnlp/Auto-RAG/README.md

 ## Models Download

 We provide trained Auto-RAG models using the synthetic data.
+Please refer to https://huggingface.co/ICTNLP/Auto-RAG.

 ## Indexes and Corpus Download

 To deploy Auto-RAG, retrieval corpus is required.
-You could either download our processed [Wikipedia Dump for December 2018] corpus and index, or following [FlashRAG](https://github.com/RUC-NLPIR/FlashRAG/blob/main/docs/building-index.md) to build your own index.
+You could either download our processed [Wikipedia Dump for December 2018]() corpus and index, or following [FlashRAG](https://github.com/RUC-NLPIR/FlashRAG/blob/main/docs/building-index.md) to build your own index.

 ## Installation